Acquisition of railways by the Lower Silesian Voivodeship: Supreme Audit Office's report

 In January 2022, the Supreme Audit Office released a report, Activities of the Lower Silesian Voivodeship Government to Restore Railway Connections.
 It criticized the restoration of passenger services on only three of the 23 acquired railways, covering 37.6 km, and highlighted high acquisition costs of 8.196 million PLN annually.
 The report estimated a 52-year timeline for full reactivation at the current pace, citing a lack of profitability analysis and inadequate consideration of residents' needs.
 The Supreme Audit Office recommended agreements with PKP Polskie Linie Kolejowe for revitalized railways and urged the Ministry of Infrastructure to conduct a comprehensive transport plan analysis.

-Lower Silesian officials labeled the report "nonsense", accusing the Supreme Audit Office of unreliable data analysis, ignoring ongoing works on 50 km of railways within 1–3 years of acquisition, the severe degradation of the region's railway infrastructure, and the limited funding for Koleje Dolnośląskie.
+Lower Silesian officials labeled the report "nonsense", accusing the Supreme Audit Office of unreliable data analysis, ignoring ongoing works on 50 km of railways within 1–3 years of acquisition, the severe degradation of the region's railway infrastructure, and the limited funding for Lower Silesian Railways.